conda/conda-build/docs/source/resources/define-metadata.rst

 example above, unless the 1.1.4 is the very head commit and the one that you're going to grab, you may encounter an error.

+By default, all git submodules in the repository are recursively checked out.
+You can disable this behaviour by setting ``git_recursive: false``.
+Note that you have to clone the submodules manually in your build script if necessary.

 Source from hg
 --------------